 Watch TNT on Hulu

 Personally, use Hulu to watch live TNT online.
 Previously Hulu was known for their vast on-demand streaming library.
-However, they also offer Hulu Live TV service for $39.99 a month that includes live TNT Streaming along with most top channels typically found on cable.
+However, they also offer Hulu Live TV service, which includes live TNT Streaming along with most top channels typically found on cable.
 Hulu Live TV also includes the following features:

 - The basic package comes with 50 hours of cloud DVR storage.
 (Upgrades available)

 - Watch on 2 screens at once.
 (Upgrades available)